 Industry leaders are increasingly challenged to make big decisions regarding their company’s future as they compete with new digital upstarts.
 They see that the established barriers to market entry and the competitive moats set by business are coming down, often throwing the status quo into disarray and leaving legacy businesses in the arena looking less relevant.
 These businesses are having to rapidly adapt or risk going out of business.
 For example, in response to the digital disruption from Uber and Lyft, taxi drivers are launching mobile apps to make hailing a cab easier for their customers.

-Here at BMC, we work with 82 percent of Fortune 500 companies to help them become digital enterprises.
+Here at BMC, we work with Fortune 500 companies companies to help them become digital enterprises.
 To help them create value in the new frontiers being made by digital disruption and value in their core business, BMC focuses on changing legacy businesses’ mindset, which helps them make rapid decisions based on data and analytics, and changing their systems and data architecture to help them develop high speed innovation.
 For example, BMC enabled T-Mobile’s IT department to complete more than 90 percent of change requests within 15 minutes, and Mercator saw a 300 percent rise in self-service adoption.